Monotone additive statistics: Monotone Stationary Time Preferences

 \subsection{Implications for Risk Attitudes toward Time}

-Theorem~\ref{thm:time-lotteries} demonstrates that there are many ways to extend discounted utility to the domain of time lotteries, while maintaining stationarity.
+Theorem~\ref{thm:time-lotteries} demonstrates that there are many ways to extend discounted utility to the domain of time lotteries, while maintaining stochastic stationarity.
 As is well known, standard expected discounted utility preferences are \emph{risk-seeking} over time, in the sense that a decision maker prefers receiving a reward at a random time $T$ rather than at the deterministic expected time $t = \E{T}$.
 But other monotone additive statistics lead to stationary time preferences that are not risk-seeking.
-As an example, for every $a > 0$ the statistic leads, with the normalization $r = a$, to the representation
+As an example, for every $a > 0$ the statistic